One Pot Chicken Con Broccoli

 For the Garlic Herb Crusted Chicken:

-In a small bowl stir together flour, spices, salt, and pepper.
-In a gallon size ziplock bag add chicken, kosher salt, olive oil.
+- In a small bowl stir together flour, spices, salt, and pepper.
+In a gallon size ziplock bag add chicken, 1/4 tsp kosher salt, 2 tsp olive oil.
 Shake bag to coat chicken with oil.
 Add flour mix and shake bag to coat the chicken with flour.

 For the Creamy Pasta and Broccoli: